ABV Calculator ABV Calculator: Alcohol by Volume for Beer & Cocktails

 ABV = (76.08 × (OG − FG) / (1.775 − OG)) × (FG / 0.794)

-• Yeast Strain & Pitch Rate: Different attenuation & alcohol tolerance levels.
+• Yeast strain & pitch rate: Each strain has different attenuation ranges and alcohol tolerance levels.

-• Fermentation Temperature: Stay in yeast’s ideal range for clean, complete fermentation.
+• Fermentation temperature: Stay within the yeast’s ideal range for clean, complete fermentation.

-• Oxygen at Pitching: Drives healthy yeast growth for full attenuation.
+• Oxygen at pitching: Adequate oxygenation drives healthy yeast growth for full attenuation.

-• Nutrients: Yeast nutrient and water chemistry impact fermentation efficiency.
+• Nutrients & water chemistry: Yeast nutrients and mineral profile impact fermentation efficiency.

-Want deeper brewing science?
-See How to Brew by John Palmer.
+For deeper brewing science, see How to Brew by John Palmer.

 Frequently Asked Questions About Beer ABV Calculation

-How do I use a hydrometer for OG/FG?
+How do I use a hydrometer for OG and FG?

-Sanitize equipment.
-Fill a test jar with wort (OG) or degassed beer (FG).
+Sanitize all equipment.
+Fill a test jar with wort (for OG) or degassed beer (for FG).
 Float the hydrometer, spin gently, and read the scale at the liquid’s surface (meniscus) at eye level.
-Record temperature; apply correction (often calibrated to 60°F / 15.6°C).
-Stable FG for 2–3 days = done.
+Record the temperature and apply a correction if needed — most hydrometers are calibrated to 60°F / 15.6°C. A stable FG over 2–3 consecutive days confirms fermentation is complete.

 What’s the difference between ABV, ABW, and Proof?